Writing Workshops

 Come write your truth.
 Come write your way home.
 Come write your way back to yourself and to the world where you belong.

-I nurture the voices of the voiceless, drawing on nearly 20 years of experience as an educator, narrative journalist, and news editor, and, most importantly, as a fellow human.
+I nurture the voices of the voiceless, drawing on nearly 20 years of experience as a former educator, narrative journalist, and news editor, and, most importantly, as a fellow human.

 Over time, for those who volunteer to share, I plan to curate a publication that houses stories born in these workshops.